-Proceeds from donations to Vision for a Cure, including 100% of all profits from each of our fundraisers, like Arlington Brew Fest and A Concert in the Garden, are donated to the Westerfield Laboratory within the Institute of Neuroscience at the University of Oregon.
-There Professor Monte Westerfield (pictured) - whose adult daughter and son also have Usher syndrome - has four postdoctoral associates, two technicians, and several students all studying Usher syndrome exclusively!
+Professor Monte Westerfield's (pictured) adult daughter and son also have Usher syndrome, so he also has a very personal vested interest in pursuing research for a cure.
+The Professor has four postdoctoral associates, two technicians, and several students all studying Usher syndrome exclusively.
 They work very collaboratively with clinical groups in Germany and the Netherlands, who provide Usher syndrome patient data as well as research data.

 The Westerfield Laboratory focuses on understanding the mechanisms that regulate the differentiation of neurons.
 They study how the specific properties of different kinds of neurons are regulated.
 They use zebrafish and a combination of anatomical, physiological, molecular, and genetic techniques.
 The goal of their research is to provde a better understanding of the mechanisms that regulate the establishment of specific neuronal cell fates during normal development and what goes wrong during disease.